top of page

 Court Portrait of Zhengtong Emperor Zhu Qizhen — Taipei Palace Museum

-Savior Yu Qian and Ming Empire’s Final Decision
+Savior Yu Qian and the Ming Empire's Ultimate Choice

 Under that circumstance, many officials suggested that the Ming Empire should move its capital city to southern China to save some resources and then try to fight back.